Its-Just-Nans/typst.github.io/README.md

 It is slow?
 Absolutely

-It is usefull?
+It is useful?
 I guess it could

 ## Known bugs